markwal/RCWL_1601_i2c/README.md

 i2c master asks it for the most recent measurements which is returned as 3 bytes encoding the micrometers in big-endian order.

+## I2C Citizenship Note

+This board isn't a good i2c bus citizen as reported by Adafruit.
+You _can_ make make it work, but basically, you have to call startScanning(), wait long enough for the sonar ping to make it back (500ms maybe), readUm(), stopScanning() and wait long enough for the RCWL-1601 to regather its wits and then you can use the bus for something else.

+It's often easier and works better for many applications to put the RCWL-1601 on

 ## Installing

 Use the Arduino IDE Library manager to add the source archive zip file